This post may contain affiliate links. Please read my disclosure policy.

 Prep for the Most Tender Prime Rib

 • Salt.
 Besides the bones making for a juicy prime rib, using salt on the standing rib roast makes for the most tender meat.
-About four to five days before you cook it, you’ll want to salt it.
+You’ll want to salt it about four to five days before you cook it.
 The salt, when left on the meat for an extended period (from about an hour to days), seeps into the meat and provides for better seasoned, juicy meat.
 This is a dry brining method.

 If, for some reason, you can’t salt it that far in advance, do so at least an hour before roasting.
 Anything shorter than an hour will work against you and result in a tougher exterior to your meat.